 For the creative who wants to give back

 LA is full of opportunities to use the right side of your brain for the greater good.
 Writers should consider volunteering as a teacher for InsideOUT Writers, which provides creative writing classes to current and formerly incarcerated youth, or donate to help fund their free classes and support groups.
 Then, there’s volunteering at the world’s largest cultural and philanthropic institution dedicated to the visual arts: The Getty.
 Art fanatics can help out assisting guests, carrying out daily operations, and directing visitors to events and programs.
-Even though the museum is temporarily closed, you can donate to their fund that directly benefits LA art programs affected by the crisis.
-Once social distancing guidelines are relaxed, the musically inclined can donate their skills to the Cedars-Sinai Music for Healing Program, comforting patients and their loved ones.
+The musically inclined can donate their skills to the Cedars-Sinai Music for Healing Program, comforting patients and their loved ones.

 Plenty of social causes to fight for means there are lots of programs looking for mentors.
-Volunteer at the Los Angeles LGBT Center in their “Resistance Squad” to take direct action on protecting LGBT rights by writing to representatives, joining marches and rallies, and participating in phonebanks.
+Volunteer at the Los Angeles LGBT Center in their “Resistance Squad” to take direct action on protecting LGBT rights by writing to representatives, joining marches and rallies, and participating in phone banks.
 You can also mentor LGBT youth as one of their LifeWorks mentors.
-If you can’t volunteer in person, consider donating to the center, which remains open to provide essential health services to patients.
+If you can’t volunteer in person, consider donating to the center.
 If you’re one of those people who could have stayed in school forever, School on Wheels provides free online and in-person tutoring and mentoring to children from kindergarten through 12th grade.
 Other ways to help include hosting a backpack or school supply drive to get kids much-needed supplies.

 For the person whose love language is food

-Eating in LA is always an adventure -- and so is giving back through food institutions.
+Eating in LA is always an adventure—and so is giving back through food institutions.
 Get involved in the kitchen at The Midnight Mission, which serves thousands of meals to the homeless every day.
 Donating to-go food containers, disposable utensils, single-serving beverages, and other food items is another way to help vulnerable citizens who come to the mission during this time.
 If you love hanging out at farmers markets and reducing food waste, check out Food Forward.
 The organization sends volunteers to farmers markets across LA and Ventura counties to rescue unsold produce and deliver it to agencies helping food-insecure families.
-They’re suspending volunteers during the coronavirus outbreak, but if you happen to grow produce, you can donate it to their food relief effort.

 For the hobbyist

 Do you spend hours juggling a soccer ball?
 Do you love to bake?
 Are you super crafty?
 Whatever your talent, there’s likely a spot for you at Coach Art, which relies on volunteers to provide sports and art lessons to kids with chronic illnesses.
-In response to the coronavirus outbreak, Coach Art has pivoted to 100% online lessons, so you can still give back virtually.
 And since it is SoCal, of course there is a volunteer opportunity that has to do with surfing and spending time on the beach.
 One More Wave provides wounded and disabled veterans with surf lessons and customized surfing equipment to accommodate their needs.
-Applications for volunteer surfing instructors are on hold until things are back to normal, but One More Wave currently needs volunteers to fundraise on their behalf so that surfboards, wetsuits, and other equipment remain free for the folks they serve.